NoxObscuro/Interactive-Document-Tagging/README.md

 ### Bokeh for Visualisation
 Bokeh is a python libary that renders its graphics by using JavaScrip and HTML.
-This is a contrast to Mathplotlib and Seaborn, which are often used to visualize code written in python.
-A big advantage of bokeh is it's possibility to include interactions, which makes it a great tool for exploring and understanding data.
-By using JavaScript and HTML for the rendering of the visualization and webpage and python for datamanipulation, bokeh lets one profit from the best of both languages.
+This is in contrast to Mathplotlib and Seaborn, which are often used to visualize code written in python.
+A big advantage of bokeh is its possibility to include interactions, which makes it a great tool for exploring and understanding data.
+By using JavaScript and HTML for the rendering of the visualization and webpage and python for data manipulation, bokeh enables us to profit from the best of both languages.
 Bokeh also offers another great feature: The bokeh server makes it possible to also write callbacks in python and to show the plots directly in a webapp.